perlahjartardottir/Fraunhofer/README.md

 <a name='uglify-guide'>Changing Javascript or jQuery functions</a>
 ---------------------------------------
-### ___Currently only tooling database uses npm and grunt, so these directions only apply to the tooling database.
-You need to be located in the tooling directory before you run the 'grunt' command___
+### ___Currently only Tooling and Data Analysis databases use NPM and Grunt, so these directions only apply to the these  database.
+You need to be located in either program directory before you run the 'grunt' command___

 To edit the js files you need to run a 'grunt' task after you change the files.
 You do that by navigating to the project folder location in the computers terminal and typing in ```grunt```.